Temporary Outdoor Patio Program

 - Consider people using mobility devices when determining what type of furniture you will set out in your patio area.
 For example, picnic tables significantly limit the ability for a person using a mobility device to access a surface on which to dine and are often the entire width of the curb lane closure therefore impeding movement.

 - When determining seating arrangements in your patio area, install some tables with room underneath to accommodate people using mobility devices.
-Ensure that there are clear routes and maneuvering space for people using mobility devices.

 - Picnic tables can limit accessibility.
 If your primary seating arrangement is picnic tables, ensure you have another table type available to accommodate people using a mobility device.